 Message type: The type of message represents service operation.

-NF Consumer: Identifier for the NF where such malformed message originated, e.g., NF instance ID.
+Editor’s Note: Message type and any other IEs are FFS.

-Editor’s Note: Message type, NF Consumer and any other IEs are FFS.
+NOTE X: The message source and intermediaries are contained in the 3gpp-Sbi-NF-Peer-Info header (specified in TS 29.500 [x]) included in the full message.